Tennis for blind & partially sighted people

-The game is played on either a badminton court or a standard tennis court using a short tennis racket and an adapted sponge ball that makes a noise when it bounces.
-Balls can be either black or florescent green to give maximum contrast with the colour of the sports hall.
+The game is played on either a badminton court or a standard tennis court using a junior tennis racket and an adapted sponge ball that makes a noise when it bounces.
+Balls can be either black or florescent yellow to give maximum contrast with the colour of the sports hall.

 The standard rules of tennis apply with just a few modifications: if you’re totally blind you’re allowed three bounces, those with partial sight are allowed two.
 See rules for more info.

 Just like standard tennis, you can play singles or doubles.
 Sighted players can play against VI players, but they’re allowed only one bounce and no volleying.

 We can offer:

 •Regular evening practice sessions in London with a coach on hand

 (Thanks to support from the Tennis Foundation)